 District residents to consider $11.3 million capital improvement project on Tuesday, Dec.
 9

 Residents in the Arkport Central School District will vote on a proposed $11.3 million capital project on Tuesday, Dec.
 9. If approved, the project will address general campus reconstruction and renovations.
+When we invest in our buildings, we’re investing in our kids and the future of our town.

 There is no additional tax increase for this project.